theauraimpact/liquid-cash-24-framework/README.md

 ---

 ## ⚖️ Disclaimer
-*This framework is for educational and informational purposes only.
-It does not constitute professional financial, legal, or investment advice.
+*This framework does not constitute professional financial, legal, or investment advice.
 The Sovereign Standard is a personal discipline framework; individuals should consult with a certified financial advisor before making significant financial decisions.*